 In Hong Kong, herpes simplex virus (HSV) infections are relatively common, with the following prevalence statistics:

 - HSV-1 (Oral Herpes): The seroprevalence of HSV-1 in Hong Kong is high.
-By age 24, it approaches 80-90%, indicating that a significant proportion of the population has been exposed to HSV-1.
+By age 24, 80-90% of the population has been exposed to HSV-1, indicating widespread exposure.

 - HSV-2 (Genital Herpes): HSV-2, which primarily causes genital herpes, is less prevalent than HSV-1 in Hong Kong.
 The seroprevalence of HSV-2 in the general population (age 25 and older) was approximately 17-18% using the western blot method.